beam4/buildchurchsite/tutorials/basic/what-ultrasound.md

 ### Ultrasound introduction

-Ultrasound based on piezoeletric effect to see pqtient's inner body, none-aggressive and relatively cheap.
+Ultrasound based on piezoeletric effect to see patient's inner body, none-aggressive and relatively cheap.
 Color ultrasound use color to indicate direction of blood floor, it is meaningful in cardiology applications, color image is based on dopplor effect, not represent artery or vien vessel, here is a ultrasound machine:

 ![utrasound machine](/img/system/ultrasound.jpeg)